nikhil-vytla/nikhilvytla.com/pages/posts/supporting-oss.md

 ## The Path Forward

+Broadly, I believe it's important to recognize that open-source infrastructure is a public good that deserves to be invested in, just like roads, bridges, and utilities.

+It's also equally important to show appreciation for OSS, to contribute and maintain code, and, if you are able to donate, please do!

 For the record, I'm not proposing a silver bullet, and I also don't believe that it's only on the general population to "foot the bill".
-Large companies, especially those who benefit the most from OSS, need to step up to the plate as well.
+Large companies, especially those who benefit the most from OSS, need to step up to the plate.

-In general, I believe it's important to recognize that open-source infrastructure is a public good that deserves to be invested in, just like roads, bridges, and utilities.
-It's equally important to show appreciation for OSS, to contribute and maintain code, and, if you are able to donate, please do!

-Just like how [sidewalk curbs have benefitted all of society](https://ssir.org/articles/entry/the_curb_cut_effect), open-source projects benefit diverse, interdisciplinary communities around the world! ◡̈
+Just like how [sidewalk curbs, initially designed to benefit vulnerable groups, have ended up benefitting all of society](https://ssir.org/articles/entry/the_curb_cut_effect), the impacts of open-source projects benefit diverse, interdisciplinary communities around the world! ◡̈

 ---